 - Article 1 of the UN General Assembly Declaration on the Elimination of Violence Against Women, defines violence against women as “any act of gender-based violence that results in, or is likely to result in, physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life.”
 (Article 1) Article 2 explicitly identifies FGM as such a form of violence against women.
 Article 2(a).

-- Recently, the Commission on the Status of Women adopted a resolution entitled Ending Female Genital Mutilation.
+- In 2010, the Commission on the Status of Women adopted a resolution entitled Ending Female Genital Mutilation.
 This resolution recognizes that female genital mutilation is a human rights violation that results in irreparable harm and constitutes a serious threat to the health of women and girls.
 The resolution sets forth specific multi-level State recommendations in order to eliminate FGM.
 The resolution calls on States to condemn the practice, enact and enforce legislation prohibiting FGM as well as penalties for violations of prohibitions.
 In addition, the resolution: